Redocly/redocly-cli-cookbook/configurable-rules/operation-post-should-define-request-body/README.md

 ## What this does and why

-Following the HTTP standard and RESTful api principles, a `POST` request SHOULD include a `requestBody` indicating the contents of the request to the server.
+Following the HTTP standard and RESTful API principles, a `POST` request SHOULD include a `requestBody` indicating the contents of the request to the server.
 In some cases, when using a command pattern (`/actions/{action-id}`), you may allow a `requestBody` to be omitted; this rule provides for the option to ignore a particular uri pattern.
 The other constraint on this rule is the `deprecated` property should not be defined to avoid linting deprecated endpoints, unnecessarily.

 ## Code